JoeyMaddox19/Codepath-Week-7/README.md

     - Tested in version: 4.2
     - Fixed in version: 4.2.1
   - [ ] GIF Walkthrough: ![Alt Text](https://github.com/JoeyMaddox19/Codepath-Week-7/blob/master/Vuln_3.gif)
   - [ ] Steps to recreate: View the webpage as an unauthorized user.
-Enter a comment such as: <a title='x onmouseover=alert(unescape(/hello%20world/.source)) style=position:absolute;left:0;top:0;width:5000px;height:5000px  AAAAAAAAAAAA...[64 kb]..AAA'></a> where the AAAAAAAAA is repeated for at least 64kb.
+Enter a comment with an XSS alert followed by  AAAAAAAAAAAA...[64 kb]..AAA where the AAAAAAAAA is repeated for at least 64kb.
 Upon entering the comment, an alert box will pop up.
   - [ ] Affected source code:
     - [Link 1](https://wpvulndb.com/vulnerabilities/7945)